 As a result, this proposed work will produce well-calibrated coherent long-term aerosol data records for the first time using measurements from the state-of-the-art satellite sensors such as SeaWiFS and MODIS for use in climate related studies.

-Distributed by the Goddard Earth Sciences Data and Information Services Center (GES DISC)
+Distributed by NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC).

 Page Last Updated: Jan 22, 2021 at 6:30 PM EST